slowernews/wisdom-tldr/chapters/chapter_3_action.md

 When nothing else works, [surrender](#on-surrendering).
 Only use anger and go all in if you can see the end already.

 <!--
-> *'Show me a hero, and I'll write you a tragedy.' -- F. Scott Fitzgerald*
-> *'#276.
-Fools and wise folk are alike harmless.
-It is the half-wise and the half-foolish, who are the most dangerous.' -- goethe*
-> *'You can never be sure who you are dealing with.
-A man who is of little importance and means today can be a person of power tomorrow.'*
 > *'It’s hard to beat a person who never gives up.' -- Babe Ruth*

 - no one will help you in a way that’s prejudicial to them.

-19. Don’t fight a starving animal.
-Never contend with a Man who has nothing to Lose; for thereby you enter into an unequal conflict.
-The other enters without anxiety; having lost everything, including shame, he has no further loss to fear.
-He therefore re-sorts to all kinds of insolence. -- Balthasar Gracian

-People are amazing optimizers, and will find any loopholes or gaps that allow them to use any system to their advantage.
+- People are amazing optimizers, and will find any loopholes or gaps that allow them to use any system to their advantage.

-Nietszche says to measure one's strength by the number of parasites one can support.
+- Nietszche says to measure one's strength by the number of parasites one can support.

-surpass a gatekeeper:
-i'm x, i know your situation and how is the way i can make it the most confortable (safe) for you.
+surpass a gatekeeper: i'm x, i know your situation and how is the way i can make it the most confortable (safe) for you.
-HOW open up people, is an open end question. they can say yes or no.
 -->